The Flip Wilson Show

 The Flip Wilson Show is an hour-long variety show that originally aired in the US on NBC from September 17, 1970, to June 27, 1974.
 The show starred American comedian Flip Wilson; the program was one of the first American television programs starring a black person in the title role to become highly successful with a white audience.
 Specifically, it was the first successful network variety series starring an African American.
-During its first two seasons, its Nielsen ratings made it the nation's second most watched show.
+During its first two seasons, it was the nation's second most watched show according to Nielsen ratings.

 Overview

 The show consisted of many skits in a 60-minute variety format.
 It also broke new ground in American television by using a "theatre-in-the-round" stage format, with the audience seated on all sides of a circular performance area (with some seats located behind the sketch sets on occasion).

 Wilson was most famous for creating the role of Geraldine Jones, a sassy, modern woman who had a boyfriend named Killer (who, when not in prison, was at the pool hall).
 Flip also created the role of Reverend Leroy, who was the minister of the Church of What's Happening Now!
 New parishioners were wary of coming to the church as it was hinted that Reverend Leroy was a con artist.
 Wilson popularized the catchphrase "The Devil made me do it!".

-Geraldine Jones was a huge part of The Flip Wilson Show and was played by Wilson wearing women's clothing.
-Some of "Geraldine's" most famous quotes are, "The Devil made me buy this dress!", "Don't you touch me, honey, you don't know me that well!
+Geraldine Jones was a recurring character played by Wilson wearing women's clothing.
+Some of Geraldine's most famous quotes are, "The Devil made me buy this dress!", "Don't you touch me, honey, you don't know me that well!
 You devil, you!" and "What you see is what you get!"

 In addition to the skits, Wilson also signed many popular singers to provide entertainment.
 African-American singers such as Ella Fitzgerald, James Brown, Louis Armstrong, Lena Horne, Stevie Wonder, The Jackson 5, The Chi-Lites, Ray Charles, Aretha Franklin, Gladys Knight & the Pips, The Pointer Sisters, Charley Pride, Johnny Mathis, The Temptations, and The Supremes appeared on the program, as well as many contemporary white entertainers like Bobby Darin (a frequent guest on his show), Bing Crosby (two appearances), Roy Clark, Joan Rivers, The Osmonds, Johnny Cash, Roger Miller, and Pat Boone.
-Usually, the singers also chose to partake in skits with Wilson.
+Usually, the singers also appeared in skits with Wilson.